 - Online and face-to-face learning content will provide details and instruction on completing relevant examinations and assessments including joint range of motion and stability, muscle strength and function, neuromuscular assessments, and movement analyses.
 Practicals will embed this knowledge with physical completion of the tests listed, including clinical gait analysis.

-03. Critique and interpret musculoskeletal assessments and testing results
+03. Critique and interpret musculoskeletal testing results.

 - Online lectures, forums and quizzes will highlight expected and abnormal testing results.
 Case studies presented in the face-toface sessions will consolidate understanding and interpretive skills.
 Practical sessions will further consolidate interpretation skills at rest, during and after exercise.